liske/ifstate/index.md

 title: About
 ---

-*IfState* is a python library to configure (linux) host interfaces in a declarative manner.
-It is a frontend for the kernel netlink protocol using [pyroute2](https://pyroute2.org/) and aims to be as powerful as the iproute2/bridge/ethtool commands.
+*IfState* is a python3 library to configure (linux) host interfaces in a declarative manner.
+It is a frontend for the kernel netlink protocol using [pyroute2](https://pyroute2.org/) and aims to be as powerful as the following commands:

+- iproute2
+  - ip address
+  - ip link
+  - ip route
+  - ip rule
+- ethtool (wrapper)
+- sysctl (`/proc/sys/net/ipv[46]/conf/$IFACE/`)
+- wireguard

 It was written for interface configuration on lightweight software defined linux routers **without** using any additional network management daemon like